Fort Belvoir Housing

 Washington, D.C.’s Metro train and bus service is a significant transportation source for the Fort Belvoir region.
 Popular train stops include Huntington, King Street, Eisenhower, Van Dorn, and Braddock Station.

+Looking for things to do in Northern Virginia, more information about the surrounding area, and housing?
 Download your free guide about the Alexandria area:

 Alexandria_Ebook_w_Button_CTA_(1)